Check an issue with your water

 - make sure your main water valve, where water enters your home, is fully open

-Visit the service alerts page to check for known issues such as watermain breaks or city maintenance.
+Check the service alerts page for known issues such as watermain breaks or city maintenance.

 If City Utilities are dispatched and the problem is caused by internal plumbing, the property owner may be charged for the visit.